brimdata/zed/docs/zq/reference.md

 ## Aggregate Functions

 - [and](aggregates/and.md) - logical AND of input values
-- [any](aggregates/any.md) - select an arbitrary value from the input values
+- [any](aggregates/any.md) - select an arbitrary value from its input
 - [avg](aggregates/avg.md) - average value
 - [collect](aggregates/collect.md) - aggregate values into array
 - [count](aggregates/count.md) - count input values